 A Guest Wi-Fi network is a fancy name for a virtual SSID (network name) that's, by default, isolated from the primary one you use for your home -- your intranet.
 Device isolation is the keyword here.

 There's no such thing as "Guest" in networking.
 The name is a marketing term for a built-in VLAN (virtual local network).

 If you can create a Wi-Fi SSID (network name) separate and isolated from the one you use, then it's effectively the guest Wi-Fi network, no matter what you call it.

-The point is don’t look for a router with the “best Guest networking feature.”
+The point is this: don't look for a router with the "best Guest networking feature."
 Instead, look for one that has VLAN capability for its Wi-Fi.
+Conversely, if a router has a comprehensive Guest networking feature, you can consider that as its VLAN capability.

 Specifically, a device connected to the Guest Wi-Fi has access to the Internet but not your local resources, such as your shared folders or network printer.